 Peony Growth Stages

 Peonies take 3 to 4 years to reach full maturity.
-During this time, they go through different stages of growth, starting with the seed stage, bud swelling, followed by germination, leaf opening, growth, bloom bud enlargement, bud coloring, and flower opening.
+During this time, they go through different stages of growth, starting with the seed stage, bud swelling, germination, leaf opening, growth, bloom bud enlargement, bud coloring, and flower opening.

 Table of Contents